pierrejay/esp32-tailbridge/README.md

 3. Runs a separate Tailscale instance in each namespace
 4. Routes traffic between WireGuard and Tailscale interfaces

-This approach makes each ESP32 appear as a distinct machine in your Tailnet (unlike the solution using '--advertise-routes'), with its own IP address.
+This approach makes each ESP32 appear as a distinct machine in your Tailnet (unlike the solution using `--advertise-routes`), with its own IP address.

 ### Key Components